-After fitting new pads, Adjuster has to be turned clockwise three clicks to give the correct running clearance.
+After fitting new pads, adjuster has to be turned clockwise (with shear adaptor) until pads come in contact with the disc.
+Then turn back anticlockwise three clicks to give the correct running clearance.

 Please refer to KB Manual, Section 6 for the latest brake pad replacement procedure.